-Trump trumpets 8,000 Sprint, OneWeb jobs | The Japan Times
+Trump trumpets jobs, prosperity preachers at inauguration | The Japan Times

 Graham, who rallied Christian voters around the country this year over the issue of appointees to the U.S. Supreme Court, has credited God for Trump’s win over Hillary Clinton.
 Rodriguez, who had criticized Trump for his promises to deport millions of people in the country illegally, said Wednesday, “I have enjoyed getting to know President-elect Trump and his team.”
 Rodriguez called participating in the inaugural “a patriotic honor” and “a sacred duty.”

-Dolan said in a statement he will be reading from Scripture at the inaugural and will ask God to “inspire and guide our new president.”
+Dolan said in a statement he will be reading from scripture at the inaugural and will ask God to “inspire and guide our new president.”

-Incoming U.N.
+Elsewhere, incoming U.N.
 Secretary-General Antonio Guterres said he wants to meet Trump “as soon as possible” and is “determined to establish a constructive dialogue with the new U.S. administration.”

 Guterres, who met with Russian President Vladimir Putin at the end of last month, said he hoped for a similar outcome with the American president-elect.